GregoryHue/GregoryHue/README.md

 ## Projects

 I teach myself throught personal projects.
-Here's a non-exhaustive list of them, ordered by the largest to smallest:
+Here's a non-exhaustive list of them, ordered by the largest project to the smallest:

 - [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Website for a Slovenian woodworking company.
 Using React, Vite, Django, PostgreSQL, Bash.
 A test version is deployed [here](https://mizarstvo-jamnik-test.xyz) on DigitalOcean with an Ubuntu VM.
 The repository is private for security reasons.
-Almost finished.
+Almost finished. [https://jw-test-deployment.xyz/home](https://jw-test-deployment.xyz/home)
+- [**Lyric Frequency**](https://github.com/GregoryHue/lyric-frequency) - Web interface that lets you search for an album and displays the occurrence of each word in the album.
+Using Python, Django, Scrapy, HTMLX, Supabase.
+Educational purpose.
+Finished. [https://lyric-frequency-edsapofefq-od.a.run.app/](https://lyric-frequency-edsapofefq-od.a.run.app/)
 - [**DuckOrCat**](https://github.com/GregoryHue/DuckOrCat) - Machine Learning model.
 It classifies pictures between Cats and Ducks.
 It also contains a Scrapy project to create a dataset and a Flask project to use the model in real condition.
 Using Python, Jupyter, Tensorflow, Flask, Scrapy.
 Educational purpose.
 Finished.
 - **UterEabs** - Food distribution plateform similar to Uber Eats.
 Using VueJS, Express, MongoDB, MySQL, Docker.
 Rework in progress, see *QuackSnack*.
 Unfinished and archived.
 - **QuackSnack**([front](https://github.com/QuackSnack/QuackSnackFront) & [back](https://github.com/QuackSnack/QuackSnackBack)) - Food distribution plateform.
 Using React, Django, PostgreSQL.
 Educational purpose.
 Unfinished.